shakfu/karma_re/README.md

 - Use clang-format, clang-tidy, and other AI tools to help in the process

-- Drop stereo and quad perform functions and just focus on refactoring the mono perform function

-- Use code analysis tools like cflow to figure out the call graph
+- Use code analysis tools like cflow to figure out the overall call graph

 ## Status

-- This is still a work in progress but there are some graphs to illustrate addition of helper functions.
+- This is still a work in progress but the refactored mono version seemingly works ok.

+Here are some graphs to illustrate the changes:

 ### karma~